 All reservations require a minimum of two nights.
-Summertime holidays require minimum 3 night rentals and an additional $10 per night fee.
+Summertime holidays require minimum of 3-night rentals and an additional $10 per night fee.
 Rates above include up to four people.
 If you have more than four people aged three and up, there is an additional $10/night fee, with a maximum of six people per site.

-Discounts are available for monthly stays, first responders, military, and FMCA members.
+Discounts for monthly stays, first responders, military, and FMCA members are available.

 There is a bike trail adjacent to the resort, and all around the island

 Hilton Head Island Motorcoach Resort is a very beautiful, established RV resort in a highly desirable location, with individually owned and rented sites available for guests.
 It is indeed a lovely place to stay, but only if you have a Class A or Class C motorhome at least 25’ long.
 While not as new and modern as other RV resorts we have stayed (Palm Beach Motorcoach Resort, Camp Margaritaville Auburndale – both in Florida), this is definitely a place we would love to return to, and recommend to RVers who enjoy these kinds of RV resorts and amenities.
 It’s ideal for motorhome travelers who prefer glamping, not camping.